schneideraxel/xlsform-translator/README.md

 ## XLSForm requirements

-Your form's columns **must already include language names** in the header.
-The tool will fail with a descriptive error if it finds plain column names without a language suffix.
+Your form's columns must already include language names*in the header.

 | Accepted ✓ | Rejected ✗ |
 |---|---|